Diocese of Zululand: History

 The establishment of the Anglican Diocese of Zululand has its roots in the visit of John Colenso, bishop of Natal, to King Mpande kaSenzangakhona in 1859 to secure his permission for a Zulu Mission.
-Permission was granted and the macaigave Colenso land at for the establishment of a mission station.
+Permission was granted by Mpande who gave Colenso land at KwaMagwaza for the establishment of a mission station.

 In 1860, Colenso sent Robert Robertson from Umlazi Mission outside Durban, to start work at KwaMagwaza.
-After Colenso was excommunicated by the Bishop of Cape Town, Robertson refused to continue to accept him as his bishop.
+As controversy raged in England, the South African bishops headed by Bishop Robert Gray pronounced Colenso's deposition in December 1863.
+After Colenso had been deposed, Robertson refused to continue to accept him as Bishop of Natal.
 In 1870 on the 8 May, at the Whitehall Chapel in London, Edward Wilkinson was consecrated as the first bishop of the new diocese.
 He was given the title of Bishop for the Zulus and the tribes towards the Zambezi.

 The bishop settled at KwaMagwaza.
 From there he trekked north, establishing missions in Swaziland and in Mpumalanga on his way to Pretoria.
 The Anglo-Zulu War of 1879 saw all the mission buildings in Zululand burned to the ground, as well as a decisive Zulu victory against the British at the Battle of Isandlwana.
-Law and order broke down and KwaMagwaza became a very unsettled area.
-This resulted in the removal of the diocesan centre to Isandlwana.
+KwaMagwaza became lawless.
+The diocesan centre was removed to Isandlwana.
 The second bishop, Douglas MacKenzie (1880), also made Isandlwana his headquarters and set up a training college there.
 The Cathedral of St. Michael and All Angels is located in Eshowe.